syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Worksheet-Cells-Manipulation.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to access the precedent and dependent cells in an Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Editing%20Excel%20cells/Precedent%20and%20Dependent%20Cells).
+A complete working example to access the precedent and dependent cells in an Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Editing%20Excel%20cells/Precedent%20and%20Dependent%20Cells/.NET/Precedent%20and%20Dependent%20Cells).

 ## Find and Replace

 Find and replace operations across worksheet text, formulas, values, and comments allow users to seamlessly update and manage data within Excel workbooks.

 With the Syncfusion Excel Library, you can perform find and replace operations in an Excel worksheets using C#.
-Click [here]() for more details.
+Click [here](https://help.syncfusion.com/document-processing/excel/excel-library/net/cells-manipulation/find-and-replace) for more details.

 ## Sorting

 Sorting is the process of arranging data in a specific order, typically in ascending or descending sequence.

 With the Syncfusion Excel Library, you can perform sorting operations in an Excel worksheets using C#.
-Click [here]() for more details.
+Click [here](https://help.syncfusion.com/document-processing/excel/excel-library/net/cells-manipulation/sorting) for more details.

 ## Filtering

 Filtering is the process of selectively displaying data in a worksheet based on specified criteria.

 With the Syncfusion Excel Library, you can perform filtering operations in an Excel worksheets using C#.
-Click [here]() for more details.
+Click [here](https://help.syncfusion.com/document-processing/excel/excel-library/net/cells-manipulation/filtering) for more details.

-## Hyperlinks
+## Hyperlink

 Hyperlink is a reference or navigation element in a document that allows users to access another location, such as specific cells within the same worksheet, other worksheets, external files, websites, or email addresses.

-With the Syncfusion Excel Library, you can perform hyperlinks operations in an Excel worksheets using C#.
-Click [here]() for more details.
+With the Syncfusion Excel Library, you can perform hyperlink operations in an Excel worksheets using C#.
+Click [here](https://help.syncfusion.com/document-processing/excel/excel-library/net/cells-manipulation/hyperlink) for more details.

 ## Clear

 Either entire cell content, or just formatting, contents, or comments can be removed from Excel cell.
 The following code example illustrates how to clear a range along with its formatting.

 {% tabs %}
-{% highlight c# tabtitle="C# [Cross-platform]" %}
+{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink = "https://raw.githubusercontent.com/SyncfusionExamples/XlsIO-Examples/master/Editing%20Excel%20cells/Clear%20Content/.NET/Clear%20Content/Clear%20Content/Program.cs , 180" %}
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
   IApplication application = excelEngine.Excel;